 In the early 1960's, DEC was the only manufacturer of large computers without a leasing plan.
 IBM, Burroughs, CDC and other computer manufacturers leased most of their machines, and many machines were never offered for outright sale.
 DEC's cash sales approach led to the growth of third party computer leasing companies such as DELOS, a spinoff of BB&N.

 DEC built a number of different computers under the PDP label, with a huge range of price and performance.
 The largest of these are fully worthy of large computer centers with big support staffs.
 Some early DEC computers were not really built by DEC.
 With the PDP-3 and LINC, for example, customers built the machines using DEC parts and facilities.
 Here is the list of PDP computers:

 * Scientific Engineering Institute of Waltham MA.
 SEI was aledgedly founded in 1956 by the CIA to study the effects of microwaves (radar) on the human brain.
-If so, the PDP-3 may have been used as an instrumentation computer.
-More info on the CIA connection and the use of the PDP-3 would be nice!
+According to Gordon Bell, SEI built a machine from the PDP-3 specifications.
+A 1972 letter indicates that SEI built a 36 or 38-bit computer called CASINO.
+It is possible that CASINO was the PDP-3.
+See the entries for PDP-3 and CASINO at the Computer History Wicki. use of the PDP-3 would be nice!
 As of 2002, William Vickers still had some of the original PDP-3 design documents.

 ** Includes DECsystem 20.

 *** Number difficult to imagine counting, since these were, to a significant extent, kit machines that were built by the customer as embedded systems.